scorpido74/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="140"></a><a name="1.4.0"/>1.4.0

-* Toegevoegde BulkDelete-ondersteuning voor SQL-API-accounts voor het accepteren van partitie sleutel, te verwijderen document-id-Tuples.
+* Toegevoegde BulkDelete-ondersteuning voor SQL-API-accounts voor het accepteren van partitie sleutel, te verwijderen document-ID-Tuples.

 ### <a name="130"></a><a name="1.3.0"/>1.3.0